Understanding Git — Data Model

 So that is what happens when we create and commit some files.

-Pointer to index.php blob is updated and pointer to README.md blob stays the same
+is updated and blob pointer assigned to README.md

 And at the end, git creates a commit object with a pointer to it’s tree object